Form I-130 Petition for Alien Relative

 - Sign the check

-Form I-130 Processing Time
+Form I-130 Processing Time 2023

-Unfortunately, USCIS office processing times for I-130 petitions currently range anywhere from five months to thirty months.
+Unfortunately, USCIS office processing times for I-130 petitions range from five months to thirty months.
 Processing times generally vary depending on the USCIS field office that receives your petition, as well as your family relationship with the beneficiary.

 Immediate relatives, such as a spouse or unmarried children, currently have shorter wait times than other beneficiaries.
 Rather than waiting as long as 30 months, they may only wait as long as 14.5 months for their processing time.